Aiven-Open/kio/README.md

       deserializing.
 Use it instead of strings inside Annotated, ie:
       `field(metadata={"kafka_type": Primitive.string})`.
 - [ ] Setup sphinx docs with read-the-docs.
+- [ ] Implement tagged fields as a dict on all flexible entities.

 [revert]: https://github.com/python/cpython/issues/82423